zewdu444/countries_info/README.md

 ### Prerequisites

-In order to run this project you only need:
+In order to run this project you need:

 - latest web-browser
 - node.js and npm